Kristina01111000/Drws_site/README.md

 - add book excerpt that he sent in email -> still messed up tab -> still mesed up, i don't think it can be fixed in a way that looks good
 - go over color changes

-added text and images into a blank slide, is that good enough

-Columns on the front page make them the same length, or add another line Fix the slides link to patreon, needs to open in a different tab Someof theimages on the slides aren’t showing up all the time For slides make them side by side,
+- Columns on the front page make them the same length, or add another line
+- Fix the slides link to patreon, needs to open in a different tab
+- Someof theimages on the slides aren’t showing up all the time
+- For slides make them side by side,
-Keep them all consistent except for one, to see how it looks Remove the quick minute caption
+- Keep them all consistent except for one, to see how it looks
+- Remove the quick minute caption
-See if i can margin/padding work around the inline image See how the quotation work with padding/margin
+- See if i can margin/padding work around the inline image
+- See how the quotation work with padding/margin
-Make quotation not be so wide
+- Make quotation not be so wide
-Make comments on his email that he changed for the email blast,